 The Transfer Scholars in Information Technology and Engineering (T-SITE) program began in March of 2012.
-New transfer students from Maryland community colleges who are majoring in computer science, computer engineering and information systems are eligible to apply as part of the new NSF award that began in April 2015.
+New transfer students from Maryland community colleges who are majoring in computer science, computer engineering and information systems are eligible to apply for the next cohort which will begin in the Fall 2016 semester.

-Funded by a new award in April of 2015 from the the National Science Foundation (NSF), this need-based scholarship supports new transfers students with scholarships of up to $7,000 per year based on financial eligibility on the FAFSA.
+Funded by a second award from the the National Science Foundation (NSF), this need-based scholarship supports new transfers students with scholarships of up to $7,000 per year based on financial eligibility on the FAFSA.
 Transfer Scholars also receive academic support through a variety of CWIT programs and services.
-Approximately 5 new T-SITE Scholars will be selected for Fall 2015.
-New cohorts will also be selected for the Fall 2016 and 2017 (for a total of 25 transfer Scholars).
+Approximately 9 new T-SITE Scholars will be selected for Fall 2016.
+New cohorts will also be selected for the Fall 2017 and 2018 (for a total of 25 transfer Scholars).

 The T-SITE application deadline for new transfer students entering UMBC in the fall 2016 is will be March 14, 2016.
 Note that this is the admissions priority deadline for transfer applications.
 Current transfer students who entered UMBC from Maryland community colleges in Spring 2016 will also be eligible to apply for T-SITE for the fall 2016.

 Interviews for a selected group of applicants will take place in April 2016 at UMBC.
 All T-SITE Scholarship recipients must attend orientation in early June and the new Scholar Retreat during the summer 2016 at UMBC.
 Specific dates for orientation and the retreat will be posted in the near future.